obedouet/socomec-diris/README.md

 The script diris_spool.sh is an alternative: it read all entries from /run/diris and ask them at once to modbus_read.
 It's more efficient because it ask at once all register on Diris.

 For both, register is a file in /run/diris and value is stored in.
 So if you create an empty file /run/diris/50524, it will ask Diris register 50524 and store the value in file.
 So you have a asynchronous way of querying Diris from a Cacti script.
 This is the purpose of modbus_read.sh: ask a register, it will create the file and manage conversion if needed (some value are signed).

+Option added 12/2019: a Python-Flask based API, to simplify query by using curl instead of ssh.

 ## Build